 Innovation & Resilience Fund

-East Devon District Council is opening up Round 3 of its Innovation & Resilience Fund (IRF3) which allows businesses to apply for funding to deliver a specific project.
+East Devon District Council has opened up Round 4 of its Innovation & Resilience Fund (IRF4), which allows businesses to apply for funding to deliver a specific project.

-Grants of between £3,000 and £30,000 will be available to support transformational projects.
+Grants of up to £30,000 are available to support transformational projects.
 All applicants must commit to match-fund at least 30% of the total project cost.
 For example, if the total project cost is £20,000, the applicant can apply for up to £14,000 from the scheme.

-An IRF3 project must have a transformational impact on the business - it either needs to create new, high value employment or adopt new technology or processes to increase productivity.
-The funding cannot be used to cover salaries or lost income, to cover normal operational costs such as rent and utility bills, or to cover the cost of any goods or services already purchased.
+An IRF4 project must have a transformational impact on the business - it either needs to create new, high-value employment or adopt new technology or processes to increase productivity.
+The funding cannot be used to cover salaries or lost income, normal operational costs such as rent and utility bills, or the cost of any goods or services already purchased.

 How to apply